 As you can see in the example above, the video title uses a colon to separate the text.

 You’ll also notice that there are videos where the ‘|’ symbol is being used.

-You’ll have to test which one works better, though it could just be that this symbol serves a similar purpose to what the colon would have done.
+Test which one works better, though it could just be that this symbol serves a similar purpose to what the colon would have done.

-You can do that by using the keyword your video is targeting in the headline and then including some power words in the gaps.
+You need to have a mix of what people are searching for and what grabs their attention.
+You can do that by using the keyword your video targets in the headline and then including power words.

 Alternatively, you could just show a picture of a person interacting with whatever the video is about.

 However, one of the increasingly powerful ways of creating video thumbnails is by adding text, like this: